fastmail/authentication_milter/Docker/README.md

 If you have configured reporting to DKIM sign messages you will need to pass in the private signing key using a volume.

-TODO: A cron job to be automatically enabled if DMARC is enabled in config.
+A cron job for this is automatically enabled if DMARC is enabled in config.

 Public Suffix List Updates
 --------------------------